Luke 9

 [48] and said to them, Whoever may receive this little child in My name, receives Me; and whoever may receive Me, receives Him that sent Me.
 For he that is least among you all, this shall be great.

-Comments Luke 9:46-48 For verses 46 to 48, see Comments Matthew 18:1-5 and Comments Mark 9:33-37.
-See Comparison Analysis in Comments Mark 9:33-37.
+Comments Luke 9:46-48 For verses 46 to 48, refer to Comments Matthew 18:1-5 and Comments Mark 9:33-37.
+See the comparison analysis in Comments Mark 9:33-37.

 [49] And John answered and said, Master, we saw someone casting out demons in Thy name; and we forbade him, because he follows not with us.